-Strategies To Enhance Your Team’s Creativity
+Four Strategies to Enhance Your Team’s Creativity

 People have their own ways of doing things.
 Some people like to work in teams; others prefer to work alone.
 Some enjoy using a pencil and notepad to jot down their thoughts, while others always make notes on their tablets or make voice recordings on their phones.
-When you allow people to choose how they work—so long as they do their jobs and do them well – they’re happier, and that can prompt more creativity.
+When you allow people to choose how they work – as long as they do their jobs and do them well – they’re happier, and that can prompt more creativity.

-Expose people to different work practices.
-For example, you can take your team on a corporate retreat or pair up employees who normally don’t work together.
+Expose people to different work practices to help them see things differently.
 Simply by changing one or two factors for a limited period of time, employees can start to see things from a different perspective, and that can help them come up with totally new ideas.

 The key to an effective guided brainstorming session is to follow viable ideas through to a point where they can be fully visualized.
-After an initial round of suggestions and ideas, discuss each one with your team to determine which ones are exploring further.
+Here’s one approach: After an initial round of suggestions and ideas, discuss each one with your team to determine which ones are exploring further.
 Select the three best ideas; then work with your team to see how you could develop them to create effective, exciting solutions or products.

 Remember to keep things fresh with your brainstorming session formats.
 If your first attempt at guided brainstorming doesn’t seem productive, solicit employee feedback and find out where the blockages occurred.
 For example, maybe too many people were involved in the session, it was at an inconvenient time of day, or there were too many background demands preventing employees from being fully present.
 Continuously make adjustments to your method until the friction’s been removed.

 When implemented correctly and consistently, these strategies can greatly improve your team’s creativity.
 And by valuing what your employees communicate, they’ll be more likely to trust you with new thoughts, innovations, and ideas.